Murray–Darling Basin Authority: History

 The MDBA also established a water trading scheme across Basin states to increase water use efficiency.

-In summer 2018–2019, there were substantial fish kill events in the Murray-Darling basin.
-A report released in January 2019 by the Productivity Commission found that the Murray–Darling Basin Authority should be broken up.
+In summer 2018–2019, there were substantial fish kill events in the Murray–Darling basin.
+A report released in January 2019 by the Productivity Commission found that "The MDBA has conflicting roles.
+It supports basin governments (as their agent) to implement the plan and is also required to ensure compliance with the plan.
+These conflicts will intensify in the next five years.
+The MDBA should be split into two separate institutions – the Murray-Darling Basin Agency and the Basin Plan Regulator."

-Murray-Darling Basin Plan
+Murray–Darling Basin Plan

 On 8 October 2010, the MDBA released a major document entitled the Guide to the Proposed Murray–Darling Basin Plan outlining a plan to secure the long-term ecological health of the Murray–Darling Basin.
 The guide introduced cutting existing water allocations and increasing environmental flows.
 The proposed plan was the first part of a three-stage process to address the problems of the Murray–Darling Basin; namely, over-allocation, prolonged drought, natural climate variability and climate change, leading to deterioration of rivers, wetlands, forests and floodplains in the basin.

 The MDBA was responsible for preparing the Murray–Darling Basin Plan, which was released in November 2011.
 The Plan proposes that 2,750 gigalitres per year be cut from water allocations over seven years.
 The Plan was signed off by Tony Burke, Minister for Sustainability, Environment, Water, Population and Communities on 22 November 2012, and passed the Australian Parliament on 29 November 2012.
 The MDBA is responsible for overseeing the legally enforceable management Plan.

 The main aim of the Basin Plan is to return around 2,750 gigalitres to the river system.
 The MDBA originally reported that the volume of water as high as 7,600 gigalitres per year would bring long-term sustainability and would be the best scenario for the ecosystems of the basin but "would not be socially or economically viable".

 The Basin Plan sets and enforces environmentally sustainable limits on the quantities of water that may be taken from Basin water resources.
 It has Basin-wide environmental, water quality and salinity objectives and aims to develop efficient water trading regimes across the Basin.
 The plan includes requirements for state water resource plans and aims to improve water security for all Basin users.
 The Basin Plan aims to achieve a balance between environmental, economic and social considerations.